 We pay base salaries to our NEOs to compensate them for their services and provide predictable annual income.
 The salaries typically reflect each NEO's experience, skills, knowledge and responsibilities, although competitive market data also plays a role in setting salary levels.
 We do not apply specific formulas to determine salaries or changes in salaries.
 Instead, the salaries of our NEOs are reviewed on an annual basis by the compensation committee based on our compensation philosophy and objectives.
-The compensation committee determined the 2022 base salary of each of our NEOs after considering the recommendations of our CEO, other than with respect to his own base salary, and other factors described throughout this Compensation Discussion & Analysis.
-In 2022, the compensation committee increased the base salaries for each of our NEOs to reflect each individual's responsibilities and performance and to increase their base salaries to more market-competitive levels:
+The compensation committee determined the 2023 base salary of each of our NEOs after considering the recommendations of our CEO, other than with respect to his own base salary, and other factors described throughout this Compensation Discussion & Analysis.
+Based on Aon's 2023 analysis, we determined that the salaries of our named executive officers have been positioned well below the market 25th percentile of our compensation peer group.
+While we do not benchmark a specific percentile for salary or cash compensation, in 2023, the compensation committee increased the base salaries for each of our NEOs to reflect each individual's responsibilities and performance and to increase their base salaries to more market-competitive levels.
+We expect to continue to increase the salaries of our NEOs in an incremental fashion to bring the salary of each closer to a market-appropriate compensation level.